 Human behavior: The ideal incoming student “applies knowledge of the self, others, and social systems to solve problems related to the psychological, sociocultural, and biological factors that influence health and well-being.”

 While all the competencies are rooted in a student’s scholastic experience, these two are the most rooted in a prospective medical student’s formal education.
-Portions of human behavior may be influenced by structural drivers of social determinants of health, which is possible to explore through your own volunteer work or lived experiences.
+Portions of human behavior may be related to the structural and social determinants of health, which are possible to explore through your own volunteer work or lived experiences.

-AMA member Subha Hanif, MD, now a resident physician at Wayne State University School of Medicine, was able to gain information into factors that influence health and well-being during her undergraduate work running lectures on women’s health in Southeast Detroit.
+Subha Hanif, MD, is a third-year physical medicine and rehabilitation resident at Mary Free Bed Hospital in Rochester, Michigan.
+Prior to beginning her medical training at Michigan State College of Human Medicine, she gained insight on factors that influence health and well-being during her undergraduate work running lectures on women’s health in Southeast Detroit.

-“At a young age, I learned about disparities in care and became interested in how medicine plays a role in that,” she said.
+“At a young age, I learned about disparities in care and became interested in how medicine plays a role in that,” Dr. Hanif said.

 The four competencies that fall in this category are:

 - Written communication.

 Dr. Hanif found she was able to sharpen her thinking and reasoning skills by volunteering to help with research during her college years.
 Working with a physician in a local emergency department, she researched the prevalence of angioedema in patients, eventually publishing a paper on the topic.

 “I went through the whole process of critically examining a question, learning how to analyze it, learning how to go through the IRB [institutional review board], then also formulating a hypothesis and doing data collecting through the EMR,” she said.

 “More med schools want students to be involved in some type of research project, and it may have given me a leg up on my peers,” she said.
 “I came in with a background in data analysis, and that matters when an attending asks you to read up on a topic in JAMA.”